ytti/oxidized/README.md

   * `publickey`: publickey for repository auth.
   * `privatekey`: privatekey for repository auth.

+Use an environment variable `OXIDIZED_SSH_PASSPHRASE` if your key has a passphrase

 When using groups repositories, each group must have its own `remote` in the `remote_repo` config.

 ``` yaml